Why Do Account-Based Marketing & Use Funnels?

 - Account-Based Marketing Ad Platform (if used in ABM efforts)

-- Marketing Automation Platform (Marketo, Hubspot, Eloqua, Pardot, etc)
+- Marketing Automation Platform (Marketo, Hubspot, Eloqua, Pardot, etc.)

-- CRM (Salesforce, SAP, etc)
+- CRM (Salesforce, SAP, etc.)

-Key Characteristics of an ABM Funnel
+Key Characteristics for Setting up a Successful ABM Funnel

-1. You have a list of defined target accounts (TAM, ICP)
+- You have a list of defined target accounts (TAM, ICP)

-2. Track and score engagement at the account level, not the lead level (Account Scoring)
+- Track and score engagement at the account level, not the lead level (Account Scoring)

 Here are a few tips on how to ensure your ABM Funnel is firing on all cylinders: